-But don’t worry: We’ve rounded up the most popular screenwriting tools for every budget to help you write your next Oscar winner.
+We’ve rounded up the most popular screenwriting options for every budget to help you write your next Oscar (or Emmy!) winner.
 Or at least finally finish that script you’ve been working on.

 1. Final Draft

-Considered the industry standard, Final Draft is used by heavy-hitters like James Cameron, J.J.
-Abrams and Matthew Weiner.
-It’s the number-one selling screenwriting software in the world, available for Windows, Mac and iPad.
+It’s used by heavy-hitters like James Cameron, J.J.
+Abrams and Matthew Weiner, and is the number-one selling screenwriting software in the world, available for Windows, Mac, and iPad.

 Cost: Free, with upgrades available for maximum of $19.99 per month